Homeschooling international status and statistics: Switzerland

 Homeschooling is legal in Switzerland.
-Requirements vary from Canton to Canton.
-In the Cantons Luzern, Zug, Schwyz and Zürich the teachers must have a Lehrdiplom (teaching diploma), in Cantons Bern and Aargau this is not required.
+Requirements vary from canton to canton.
+In the Cantons Luzern, Zug, Schwyz and Zürich the teachers must have a Lehrdiplom (teaching diploma), in Cantons Bern, Aargau, Geneva, Neuchatel and Vaud this is not required.
 In Canton Obwalden homeschooling has to be allowed by the administration.
 The Bundesgericht decided in 2019 that there is no right for homeschooling based on the Swiss law.
-In 2011 approximately 200 – 500 families currently homeschool, in 2019 a study found 2100 children (0.2% of all pupils) where learning in homeschools.
+In 2011 approximately 200 – 500 families currently homeschool, in 2023 a study found 4136 children (0.3% of all pupils) where learning in homeschools.